jammers-ach/ti-covid/README.md

 ## Circuitry

 The TI slient 745 has a port on the back for an external modem.
-This accepts UART at 300 baud and 700
+This accepts UART at 300 baud and 7E1

 The signals are inverted so an inverter is needed.

-If the terminal is switched off, there is feedback from the TX to the RX line, which can create a loop if you're doing something with this input data.
+If the terminal is switched off, there is feedback from the TX to the RX line through the terminal itself, which can create a loop if you're doing something with this input data.
 So the inputs are gated with the DTR signal from the modem.

 ![](circuit.png?raw=true)